Tin whistle

-The tin whistle, also called the penny whistle, is a simple six-holed woodwind instrument.
-It is a type of fipple flute, putting it in the same class as the recorder, Native American flute, and other woodwind instruments that meet such criteria.
+The tin whistle, also known as the penny whistle, is a simple six-holed woodwind instrument.
+It is a type of fipple flute, a class of instrument which also includes the recorder and Native American flute.
 A tin whistle player is called a whistler.
 The tin whistle is closely associated with Irish traditional music and Celtic music.
 Other names for the instrument are the flageolet, English flageolet, Scottish penny whistle, tin flageolet, or Irish whistle (also feadóg stáin or feadóg).

 History

 The tin whistle in its modern form is from a wider family of fipple flutes which have been seen in many forms and cultures throughout the world.
 In Europe, such instruments have a long and distinguished history and take various forms, of which the most widely known are the recorder, tin whistle, Flabiol, Txistu and tabor pipe.

 Predecessors

-Almost all primitive cultures had a type of fipple flute, and it is most likely the first pitched flute type instrument in existence.
+Almost all early cultures had a type of fipple flute, and it is most likely the first pitched flute-type instrument in existence.
 Examples found to date include a possible Neanderthal fipple flute from Slovenia, which according to some scientists may date from 81,000 to 53,000 BC; a German flute from 35,000 years ago; and a flute, known as the Malham Pipe, made from sheep's bone in West Yorkshire dating to the Iron Age.
 (A revised dating of the Malham Pipe now places it within the early medieval period.)
 Written sources that describe a fipple-type flute include the Roman tibia and Greek aulos.
 In the early Middle Ages, peoples of northern Europe were playing the instrument as seen in 3rd-century British bone flutes, and Irish Brehon Law describes a flute-like instrument.
 By the 12th century, Italian flutes came in a variety of sizes, and fragments of 12th-century Norman bone whistles have been found in Ireland, as well as an intact 14 cm Tusculum clay whistle from the 14th century in Scotland.
-In the 17th century, whistles were called flageolets, a term to describe a whistle with a French made fipple headpiece (common to the modern penny whistle); and such instruments are linked to the development of the English flageolet, French flageolet and recorders of the renaissance and baroque period.
+In the 17th century, whistles were called flageolets, a term to describe a whistle with a French-made fipple headpiece (common to the modern penny whistle); and such instruments are linked to the development of the English flageolet, French flageolet and recorders of the renaissance and baroque period.
 The term flageolet is still preferred by some modern tin whistlers, who feel that this better describes the instrument, as the term characterises a wide variety of fipple flutes, including penny whistles.